 The total number of allowances you are claiming will determine how much federal income tax you will pay.
 How many allowances you will have will be based largely on how many dependents you have.

 Filing taxes can be confusing for anyone.
 Every year people struggle to understand what tax allowances are and how they impact income tax, or if you should claim 1 or 0 on your taxes.
 For better or worse, you no longer have to decide between claiming zero allowances, fewer allowances, or the correct number of allowances.

 The Internal Revenue Service (IRS) updated Form W-4 back in 2020.
 Taxpayers no longer have to stress over claiming tax allowances.

 Tax allowances previously allowed taxpayers to reduce their federal income tax.
 Eligible taxpayers could claim a specific number of allowances on a Form W-4.
-Allowances indicated to employers and the federal government that the taxpayer qualified to pay less federal income tax.
+Allowances indicate to employers and the federal government that the taxpayer qualified to pay less federal income tax.

 Claiming the correct number of allowances was unfairly tricky.
 Taxpayers used a personal allowances worksheet to calculate how many allowances to claim.
 Filing mistakes on tax forms were common and resulted in unsatisfied taxpayers.

 - Zero Allowances: Claiming zero meant you wanted the employer to withhold as much money as possible for federal income taxes.